-Before a lender can repossess your car you must have used your car as collateral for the loan and you must have defaulted on your contract with the lender.
+Before a lender can repossess, or take back your car, you must have used your car as collateral for the loan and you must have defaulted on your contract with the lender.
 Usually, when you borrow money to buy a car, you have to use the car as collateral.
-If you do so and get behind on your payments, your contract will say that you have defaulted and your car may be repossessed.
-Although your contract with the lender governs the default and the repossession, you still have certain rights under state and federal law.
+If you do, your contract will say what constitutes a default, allowing the lender to repossess the car.
+Your rights and the rights of the lender when it comes to default and repossession are laid out in the contract you signed and in state and federal law.

-Before the contract can be declared in default for not making your payment on time, you must be at least ten days late and the lender must send you a "Notice of Right to Cure" the default.
-This Notice gives you 20 days to catch up your payments.
-The Right to Cure requirement is found in Title 37 of the Code.
-Please note that federally-chartered credit unions are exempt from Title 37, and many federal credit unions will not send a Right to Cure in all cases.
+If you fail to make a required payment on time, the lender must send you a "Notice of Right to Cure" the default.
+This Notice can only be sent once you are more than ten days late and it gives you 20 days to catch up your payments.
+Please note that federally-chartered credit unions are exempt from this law, and many federal credit unions will not send a Right to Cure in all cases.

 In the notice of what the lender intends to do with your car, the lender tells you that the car will be sold at private or public sale or that the car will be kept as full payment of the loan.
 If you have paid 60% of the original loan amount, you have a right to make the lender sell the car within 90 days of the repossession.
 This is important when you have nearly paid off the car before the repossession because if the lender sells the car, he must use the money received to pay costs of the sale and to pay off the loan.
 Anything left over must be paid to you.